 FPU – Week 3 – Cash Flow Planning

-Tonight’s lesson was about the hated B word: budget.
+Tonight’s lesson was about the hated B-word: budget.

 I’m sure for some people, this was maybe their first exposure to planning where money is to go.

 My wife and I have budgeted with limited success over the years.
-Usually, it’s been the case of planning how to spend this week’s paycheck based upon what bills and needs were most pressing.
+Usually, it’s been the case of planning how to spend this week’s paycheck based on what bills and needs were most pressing.

 We never had done a whole month’s budget at once before.
 This should be interesting!